For: April • May • June • July

 Reflection Questions

-- How have earth based practices and plant connections and medicines held you this year?
+- How do earth based practices and plant connections and medicines hold you in difficult times?

 - How do we embrace ways to heal and grieve within our communities rooted in our ancestral traditions or plant relationships?

-- How has your relationship with plants embodied your anti capitalist values and anti racist etc values?
+- How has your relationship with plants embodied your anti-capitalist and anti-racist values?

 - What feelings do you notice in thinking about these questions?
 (Or what feelings came up from the readings/recordings?)